Ambassador Program Guidelines & Application

 Ambassador Membership: What to Know

 Membership is based on application (see below).
 Greater Grant County board members, staff, and investors in good standing may make suggestions as to who might be considered.
-The Ambassador Executive Committee and GGC staff will determine who will be accepted into the program based on current group needs.
+The Ambassador Team Captains and GGC staff will determine who will be accepted into the program based on current group needs.
 All applications will be held and considered for a 2-year period.

-Ambassador applicants must be members in good standing with the Chamber, either as individuals or as representatives of a member organization.
+Ambassador applicants must be members in good standing with Greater Grant County, either as individuals or as representatives of an investor organization.

-Ambassadors must participate in orientation before acting on behalf of the Chamber.
+Ambassadors must participate in orientation before acting on behalf of Greater Grant County.

 Ambassadors have the option at any time to resign from the Ambassadors program.
-Resignation should be in writing or emailed to the Ambassador’s Team Captain and Chamber staff.
+Resignation should be in writing or emailed to their Ambassador’s Team Captain and GGC staff.

-Only 2 individuals per organization may serve as an Ambassador at any given time, unless the Ambassador Executive Committee makes a specific exception.
+Only 2 individuals per organization may serve as an Ambassador at any given time, unless the Ambassador Team Captains makes a specific exception.